 EET 110.
 Introduction to Renewable Energy.
 3 Credits.

-Introduces sustainability and renewable energy (RE) sources and technologies including PV and solar thermal, geothermal, biomass, biodiesel, fuel cell, wind, hydro, ocean wave, photovoltaic, etc. Covers RE environmental issues, demand and distribution management, and green and RE career opportunities, etc. Prerequisites: WR 121; prerequisite/concurrent MTH 111; or department approval.
+Introduces sustainability and renewable energy sources and technologies including PV, solar thermal, geothermal, biomass, biodiesel, fuel cell, wind, hydro, ocean wave, photovoltaic, and more.
+Covers renewable energy environmental issues, demand and distribution management, and career opportunities within the field of renewable energy.
+Prerequisite/Concurrent: EET 100A or MTH 111Z or department approval.
+Prerequisites: WR 115.
 Audit available.

 Environmental Studies